Bhavkumar21/Mancala/README.md

 ## ILLEGAL MOVES
 - You are required to choose a Mancala house on your side which is an integer between 1-6.
 - A valid Mancala house is a house that has more than 0 stones.
-- If an illegal move occurs then your turn is completely skipped.
+- If an illegal move occurs then play again until you enter a valid input.
 - Example 1:
 ```
 Game Board